 Even more puzzling is the discovery of a 1993 retail price list from Cybis containing a page devoted to the HOF (Hall of Fame) series; the page is captioned “Hall of Fame Collection” with the subheading “Available to Collectors Club Members Only.”
-Why on earth would Cybis wish to limit the number of possible customers at a time when the entire art porcelain market was seriously struggling?!?
-Copies of the 1995 and 1999 price lists contain the same restriction on the sale of the HOF pieces.
+Why on earth would Cybis wish to limit the number of possible customers at a time when the entire art porcelain market was seriously struggling??
+The 1995 and 1999 price lists contain the same restriction on the sale of the HOF pieces.

-The primary way in which a Hall of Fame edition can be differentiated from the original edition is by size and possibly by a copyright date shown in the sculpture’s mould impression (if such a date is there).
-There may also be slight differences in the color or the presence or absence of some applied decorations, but that pre-supposes that the person looking at the HOF piece is already familiar with the appearance of the original!
-Unfortunately when these HOF sculptures are offered for sale by resellers they rarely include any designation which would indicate that they are not the original issue and the copyright date is not always cited in an online lislting.
-The reseller may have looked online, seen a photograph that appears to match “well enough” what he/she has in hand to sell, may or may not think to compare dimensions….and has absolutely no clue that two very similar but entirely separate versions of the piece exist, and that they are separated in age by decades.
+The primary way in which a Hall of Fame edition can be differentiated from the original edition is by size and possibly by a copyright date shown in the sculpture’s mold impression (if such a date is there).
+There may also be differences in the color, or the presence or absence of some applied decorations, but that pre-supposes that the person looking at the HOF piece is already familiar with the appearance of the original!
+Unfortunately when these HOF sculptures are offered for sale by resellers they rarely include any designation which would indicate that they are not the original issue and the copyright date is not always cited in an online listing.
+The reseller may have looked online, seen a photograph that appears to match ‘well enough’ what he/she has in hand to sell, may or may not think to compare dimensions….and has absolutely no clue that two very similar but entirely separate versions of the piece exist, and that they are separated in age by decades.

 Let’s look at their classic Head of Boy and Head of Girl busts as an example.
 This photograph below shows the original sculptures which were open editions produced only between 1963 and 1970 – a rather short time for an open edition.
 According to the 1979 Cybis catalog they both stand 10” tall including the square wood base; however, I have seen examples for sale ranging in cited size from 9.25″ to 9.75″!
 My own Head of Girl is 9.25″ high.

-This photo shows the Hall of Fame versions, issued in 1991 as Head of Boy II and Head of Girl II which also were open editions.
-Supposedly these stand 7 1/4” high on their wood bases, according to Cybis.
-However, the auction house that offered this pair gave their heights at 6.75″!
-So in both cases there are some discrepancies between the heights given by Cybis and those given by sellers of the actual pieces.
-However, whatever the actual physical measurement, it’s clear that there is a noticeable size difference (about 2″) between the originals and their later replicas.
+This photo shows the Hall of Fame version of the boy, issued in 1991 as Head of Boy II and was likewise an open edition.
+According to Cybis’ price lists, these two HOF pieces are 7.25” high on their wood bases.
+However, this one is actually only 6.75″ high overall.
+So there is an overall height difference of at least 2″ between the originals and their later replicas.
 (For more information on the origin of the Boy and Girl, see the When Is a Cybis Not a Cybis)

 The designation II means simply that this is a second (reproduction/replica) version of the original retail piece… in other words, it’s the first downsized Hall of Fame replica but also the second version of (whatever.)
 Several pieces are named III which means that there were two HOF issues either made or intended.
 However, some of these were sold at the same time as their larger (II) counterparts.

-Names that are live links go to the post that contains a photograph of the actual Hall of Fame sculpture.
+Sculpture names are links go to the post that contains photos and information about the original sculpture as well as the actual Hall of Fame sculpture.

-PERSEPHONE II: 12.5” tall, an issue of 500.
+PERSEPHONE II: 12.5” tall, an issue of 500 in 1990 at $2500.
 (The original Persephone that was issued in the late 1980s is almost 15” tall.)
 The shading on this version’s dress is pale lilac — not blue as in the original.
 Some of the flowers in this HOF version are roses; the original has daffodils.
 In this version there are tiny spring flowers atop the “moss” on the rocks upon which she sits; these do not appear in the original which has a vine with red berries.
-The 1993 price list shows this at $2775 as the taller of the two HOF Persephones.

 EAGLE DANCER: Cybis seems to have intended to make at least one HOF replica of the Eagle Dancer but it was never launched.
 On price lists from fall 1995 to spring 1999 there is an entry for an “Eagle Dancer III” (probably a typo for II) noted as “Call for release date, price, and number issued.”
 This was duplicated in later lists until finally the website noted it simply as “0”.
 I have never seen a photo and doubt that any were ever actually made.
 The original Eagle Dancer from 1984 was 21″ high and is shown in North American Indians.

-MADONNA WITH BIRD II: This appeared on a 1993 price list with two available options: either with a base for $600, or without a base for $575.
+MADONNA WITH BIRD II: This appeared as a HOF piece in 1990 and is on a 1993 price list with two available options: either with a base for $600, or without a base for $575.
 The with-base one disappeared within the next two years but the no-base one remained offered but for $675.
-The cited height of 9.5” high may be the versiion with no base.
+The cited height of 9.5” high may be the version with no base.
 (The original sculpture was 12” high including the wood base to which it was attached) The Hall of Fame version has brown hair and a white veil.
-The original has blonde hair and a blue tinted veil, and there was a Golden Anniversary Edition as well… just to add to the confusion.
+The original Madonna with Bird has blonde hair and a blue tinted veil, and there was a Golden Anniversary Edition as well… just to add to the confusion.

-Because some of these Hall of Fame sculptures will no doubt eventually appear for sale in auctions and online sites, shoppers should be aware of them when buying any of the above named pieces.
+Because some Hall of Fame replicas will no doubt eventually appear for sale in auctions and online sites, shoppers should be aware of them when buying any of the above named pieces.
 Hopefully this reference list will enable more buyers to know for sure which version of these sculptures they are looking at, and of course assist sellers in correctly identifying their item.